-We received a question recently from a reader “What will the future resale value of gold be?”
+We received a question from a reader “What will the future resale value of gold be?”
 Or rather what they were really getting at, what price will gold likely reach in the future?
 How do you value gold?

-They accepted we did not have a crystal ball, (that would be handy!) but were after some kind of methodology to give them a possible indication.
+They accepted we did not have a crystal ball – although that would be handy!
+They were merely after some kind of methodology to give them a possible indication.

-We pointed them in the direction of an old article we wrote a year or 2 back “When will you know it’s time to sell gold?”
+We pointed them in the direction of a previous article we wrote: “When will you know it’s time to sell gold?”

-This gives a number of indicators to follow to determine when it might be time to sell.
+This gives a number of indicators to follow to determine when it might be time to sell gold.

 However this article didn’t give an actual method for trying to place a value on gold.

-Just like Warren Buffett many people run into the problematic thinking that there is no way to value gold as it has no earnings and is of no productive use etc etc. And so therefore how can you place a value on it?
+Just like Warren Buffett many people run into the problematic thinking that there is no way to value gold.
+The argument is that gold has no earnings and is of no productive use etc etc. And so therefore how can you place a value on it?
 The argument expounded by Buffett and others then goes that buying gold merely relies upon you finding a bigger fool to buy it off you.

 To put it not so politely, this is all arse about face.
 You can’t measure gold using the elastic tape measure that is fiat currency.
 New currency is constantly being created distorting any measure.
 Rather it is gold that is actually the barometer of the fiat currency being produced.
-So to try and put a price on it is nigh on impossible because it is dependent upon how many more fiat Dollars/Yen/Pounds/Euros/Renminbi the Central Banks of the world create.
+So to try and put a price on gold is nigh on impossible.
+Because it is dependent upon how many more fiat Dollars/Yen/Pounds/Euros/Renminbi the Central Banks of the world create.

 That’s why we like to use measures like the housing to gold ratio to look at house prices.
 As using gold can give a more accurate picture of value rather than using inflated dollars.